Have you ever had a Pension Transfer with Old Mutual?

-Many consumers were told by Old Mutual to transfer their pension benefits from a work based pension to a private pension.
-In most cases these pensions would not provide any additional benefits, Old Mutual did not tell their customers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.
+Many consumers were informed by Old Mutual to transfer their pension benefits from a work based pension to a private pension.
+In most cases these pensions would not provide any additional benefits, Old Mutual did not tell their consumers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as Old Mutual promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of Old Mutual.

 Were you mis-told by Old Mutual about Transferring your pension?

 You may have been mis-sold your Pension Transfer by Old Mutual if any of the following comments are relevant to you:

 - I was encouraged or mis-told by Old Mutual to transfer my workplace pension regardless of it not being in my best interest.

 - I was not advised or given information by Old Mutual about how my new pension plan would perform and work compared to my workplace pension plan.